Who is it suitable for?

 Is it all cycling?

 No, some cross training workouts, although optional, should be part of your training.
-Don’t worry if you can’t manage dedicated sessions, even doing regular flexibility work or using a foam roller daily at home will benefit your riding.
+Don’t worry if you can’t manage dedicated sessions, even doing regular mobility work at home will benefit your riding.
 Cross training helps to prevent boredom, provides options if you are unable to ride and builds all-round injury preventing robustness.

 What equipment do I need?